 Priority Setting Meetings

 Quarterly policing priorities are set at a public meeting.
 In advance of the meeting, residents are invited to make their views and priorities known through a very short survey.
 Results from the survey are aggregated and presented at the meeting.

-To read about the most recent meeting (20-02-2019), follow this link.
+To read about the last meeting (23-05-2019), follow this link.
 You can browse all past meetings on the Priorities page.

 Visit our Diary Dates page for upcoming opportunities to discuss or hear about local policing.
 These include ‘Have Your Say’ sessions with neighbourhood policing teams, Local Area Forum meetings, and of course our own Chiltern Community Forum dates.